Sharon Horgan: Production company

 In 2014, Horgan established Merman, an independent production company, with Clelia Mountford, who produced A Young Doctor's Notebook, Mr. Sloane, and Cockroaches.
 The two women met while working on The Week Before Christmas.
-The company now has offices in London, New York and LA.

-Merman has co-produced many shows including Divorce (2016-2019), an American comedy series starring Sarah Jessica Parker, who plays a New York woman going through a lengthy divorce, Horgan also created the series.
+The company now has offices in London, New York City, and Los Angeles.
+Merman has co-produced many shows including Divorce (2016–2019), an American comedy series starring Sarah Jessica Parker, who plays a New York woman going through a lengthy divorce, Horgan also created the series.
 Merman produced the third series of The Increasingly Poor Decisions of Todd Margaret, which aired in early 2016.
-Merman also co-produced the critically acclaimed Catastrophe (2015-2019), BBC comedy Motherland, and W / RTÉ2’s Women on the Verge.
+Merman also co-produced the critically acclaimed Catastrophe (2015–2019), BBC comedy Motherland, and W / RTÉ2's Women on the Verge.

-Merman also makes Sky and ABC’s Frayed (2019-present) created by comedian Sarah Kendall, which tells the story of wealthy London housewife is forced to return to her hometown in Australia, where she's forced to confront her past and the reasons that caused her to leave years ago.
+Merman also makes Sky and ABC's Frayed (2019–present) created by comedian Sarah Kendall, which tells the story of wealthy London housewife is forced to return to her hometown in Australia, where she's forced to confront her past and the reasons that caused her to leave years ago.
 It is a co-production with Guesswork Television.
-Merman has also created BBC and Britbox’s There She Goes (2018-present) which centres around Rosie, a severely learning-disabled girl and her family.
-For Channel 4 and Hulu, Merman produces the BAFTA winning This Way Up (2019-present), a comedy about moving on, moving forward and trying to find happiness. Áine, played by writer Aisling Bea, is a whip smart English-as-a-foreign language (TEFL) teacher trying to pull her life back together after a “teeny little nervous breakdown”.
-Her sister Shona, is played by Horgan.
-Merman also produces Channel 4 and Amazon’s Frank of Ireland (2021–present), created by Domhnall and Brian Gleeson, the hilarious story of a man’s hapless search for respect.
+Merman has created BBC and Britbox’s There She Goes (2018–present), which centres around Rosie, a severely learning-disabled girl and her family.
+For Channel 4 and Hulu, Merman produces the BAFTA winning This Way Up (2019–present), a comedy about moving on, moving forward and trying to find happiness. Áine, played by writer Aisling Bea, is a whip-smart English-as-a-foreign-language teacher trying to pull her life back together after a "teeny little nervous breakdown".
+Her sister Shona is played by Horgan.
+Merman produces Channel 4 and Amazon's Frank of Ireland (2021–present), created by Domhnall and Brian Gleeson, the hilarious story of a man's hapless search for respect.